johandahlberg/piper/README.md

 Will compile your project.

-    package
+    pack

-Will produce the jars (look under the `target` dir and in the dir for the Scala version that your build targets)
+Will produce the jars, start up scripts and a Make file (look under the `target/pack` to see the output)

     clean